Xanguard API Docs

 Signature Verification

-Every delivery includes an X-Xanguard-Signature header containing an HMAC-SHA256 hex digest of the request body, computed using your webhook secret.
+Every delivery includes an X-Signature header containing a lowercase HMAC-SHA256 hex digest of the raw request body, computed using your webhook secret.
 Always verify this signature before processing the payload.

 Retry Policy

-If your endpoint returns a non-2xx status code or the request times out, Xanguard retries up to 3 times with exponential backoff: 1 second, 2 seconds, then 4 seconds.
-After 10 consecutive failures across any deliveries, the webhook is automatically disabled.
-You can re-register it via the API once your endpoint is healthy again.
+If your endpoint returns a non-2xx status code or the request times out, Xanguard makes up to 3 delivery attempts with backoff (1s, then 2s between retries).
+After 10 consecutive failures across any deliveries, the webhook is automatically disabled — delete it and register a new one (new id + new secret) once your endpoint is healthy again.

 WebSocket